-During the next four weeks you will design and program an interactive game in the style you have done in the first course.
+We continue with the design of an interactive game in the style you have done in the first course.
 A game consist of several different objects.
 The object move either on each tick of the clock, or in response to the keys (typically the arrow keys).
 There may be other changes in the game object over the time or in response to the key events (x key launches a shot, an animal gets hungrier as the time goes on, ...).
 The objects interact in some predefined manner.
 Finally, something (the state of an object, the interaction between objects) triggers the end of the game.

 - A. Write down the description of the simple version of the game that has been approved by the instructor. - B. For each object that will be used in the game do the following: - (a) Describe briefly its behavior during the game: does it change with the clock tick?, does in respond to key events?, does it interact with another object in the game? - (b) Identify the essential information you will need to keep track of as the World scene changes.
 Design a class to represent this information and make examples of data, especially those at the beginning of the game, or in any expected unusual situations during the game. - (c) Design the class GameWorld that includes all objects involved in the game. - (d) Make examples of the initial GameWorld and a couple of intermediate worlds you expect to see in the game. - (e) Design a picture that will represent each of the objects in your game.
-A picture is composed of disks, circles (outlines), rectangles, lines and text in six possible colors: red, blue, green yellow, white, or black. - (f) Represent the picture as data as an instance of the shape class hierarchy you have defined earlier.
+A picture is composed of disks, circles (outlines), rectangles, lines and text in six possible colors: red, blue, green yellow, white, or black.